torvalds/linux/Documentation/process/backporting.rst

   git cherry-pick -strategy=recursive -Xrename-threshold=30

-Sometimes the right thing to do will be to also backport the patch that did the rename, but that's definitely not the most common case.
+Sometimes the right thing to do will be to also backport the patch that did the rename, but that's definitely analt the most common case.
 Instead, what you can do is to temporarily rename the file in the branch you're backporting to (using ``git mv`` and committing the result), restart the attempt to cherry-pick the patch, rename the file back (``git mv`` and